ARitz-Cracker/buffer-lite/README.md

 ## What version of NodeJS did you write this in mind?

 At the time of writing, `buffer-lite` is feature-compatible with NodeJS v20.7.0.
 However, it only provides the `Buffer` class, and does not provide the other functions/constants provided by `node:buffer`.
+It also currently doesn't implement the `inspect` method.

 ## What's the oldest ECMAScript version this thing works with?